Russell Marcus

 - Ph.
 D., The Graduate School and University Center of the

-City University of New York, February 2007.
+City University of New York, February 2007

-Dissertation: Numbers without Science.
+Dissertation: Numbers without Science

-Adviser: David Rosenthal.
+Adviser: David Rosenthal

-- B.A., Swarthmore College, 1988.
+- B.A., Swarthmore College, 1988

 Major in philosophy.
 Concentrations in education and mathematics.

-Academic Appointments (see below for other teaching experience):
+Full-Time Academic Appointments (see below for other teaching experience):

-- Assistant Professor, Hamilton College, Beginning July 2010
+- Assistant Professor, Hamilton College, July 2010–June 2016

 - Chauncey Truax Post-Doctoral Fellow, Hamilton College, 2007-2010